joh33-wmko/wmko-kpub/src/templates/template-overview.md

 ## Most-active authors

-Below we list the most-active authors, defined as those with six or more first-author publications in our database.
+Below we list the most-active authors, defined as those with 10 or more first-author publications in our database.

 {% for author in most_active_first_authors %}
  * {{author[0]}} ({{ "%.0f"|format(author[1]) }} publications)